nao1215/spectest/doc/spectest.md

 ![spectest_wrapper](./image/go_test_wrapper.png)

+Some portions of the code in this feature were forked from [rakyll/gotest](https://github.com/rakyll/gotest). gotest command is licensed under [the BSD 3-Clause "New" or "Revised" License](./gotest/LICENSE).

 ## Generating Markdown documents from E2E test results
 The spectest offers numerous features that are not available in its forked counterpart, [steinfletcher/apitest](https://github.com/steinfletcher/apitest).
 While apitest was a simple library, spectest provides functionalities both as a library and a CLI (Command Line Interface).